Brad Katsuyama: RBC and pre-IEX career

-Before founding IEX, Katsuyama worked for many years at the Royal Bank of Canada.
+Before founding IEX, Katsuyama worked for many years at the RBC.
 He held management roles in US cash equity trading, hedge fund coverage and US technology trading.
 Later he became the global head of electronic sales and trading, overseeing electronic sales, electronic trading, algorithmic trading, market structure strategy, client implementation and product management.

 HFT problems, discovery and response

 While at RBC, he noticed that placing a single large order that can be fulfilled only through many different stock exchanges was being taken advantage of by stock scalpers.
 Scalpers, noticing the order would not be able to be fulfilled by one single exchange, would instead buy the securities on the other exchanges, so that by the time the rest of the large order arrived to those exchanges the scalpers could sell the securities at a higher price.
 All these events would happen in milliseconds not perceivable to humans but perceivable to computers.
 Katsuyama led a team that implemented THOR, a securities' order-management system where large orders are split into many different sub-orders with each sub-order arriving at the same time to all the exchanges through the use of intentional delays.